sys-eng-team14/sys-eng-team14.github.io/_sources/appendices/blog.rst.txt

    For work on MotionInput:

    Adi is still working on the compilation.
+Sree has begun working on the UX/UI of MotionInput

 .. blogfield:: 13-02-2022